 Muscle and Disc Related Back Pain

-Referred pain moves around the body.
-For example, degenerative disc may cause pain to move from the hips to the posterior thighs.
+Another type of pain is referred pain.
+Referred pain moves around the body – it is located in a place that is different from the origin or trigger point.
+For example, degenerative disc disease may cause pain to move from the hips to the posterior thighs.
 This pain is usually described as dull.

-Radicular pain is described as electrical shocks or with a burning feeling throughout the spinal column.
+Radicular pain, on the other hand, is described as electrical shocks or a burning feeling throughout the spinal column.
 Sciatica is one reason for this type of pain.

 How to Deal with Back Pain?

-Be it muscular pain or disc related pain the solution does not have to be complicated.
-The innovative Backrack device can help you deal with many types of pain without having to go through invasive treatments like painkillers or steroids.
+Be it muscular pain or disc related pain, the solution does not have to be complicated.
+The innovative Backrack device can help you deal with many types of pain without having to go through invasive treatments like pain relievers or steroids.

 Treat Most Back Pains at Home!

-You can find a ton of material at our website on how to effectively perform Backrack exercises with the tool for optimal back management.
+Your back is being decompressed through simple exercises that you perform while laying on the Backrack.
+There are many materials on our website on how to effectively perform Backrack exercises with the tool for optimal back pain management.
 It is compact and easy to use on your own, in your own time and at your home.